782618297/io_scene_scs/Prefab-Locators.md

 Property giving possibility to define custom color type in the case "Road Size" of this map point is set to "Polygon".
 There are 3 different custom colors each for it's own purpose:

-1. Light - used for accessible prefab areas
+1. Light - used for accessible prefab areas;
-2. Dark - used for buildings
+2. Dark - used for buildings;
-3. Green - used for grass and inaccessible prefab areas
+3. Green - used for grass and inaccessible prefab areas.

 **Assigned Node**

 Property for binding map points to control nodes.
-This property should be set on map point, which should be used as entry/exit point for GPS navigation to this prefab.
+Has to be set on map points which should be used as entry/exit GPS navigation points to/from this prefab.

 **Destination Nodes**

+Property defining to which control node GPS can navigate from this map point (some sort of direction giving).
+This should be used only in the case that any neighbour of this map point has more that 2 neighbours and current map point is not having any "Assigned Node".

+**Connect/Disconnect Map Points**

+Operator for connecting/disconnecting two map points for connection lines used in world map and GPS navigation.
+In order to use this operator two map points have to be selected.
+Selection order this time doesn't matter as connections between map points are undirected.

 ## Trigger Point

+Trigger points are intended to mark area on the prefab where action will be able to take place.
+Actions are taken from Trigger Action Library and are triggered when player enters area marked with trigger point polygons or sphere alone.

+Example of trigger points usage is marking rest areas on prefabs for Euro Truck Simulator 2 with a polygon.

 [[/images/SCS_Tools_Locators_Prefab_TP.png]]

+**Action**

+**Range**

+**Reset Delay**

+**Sphere Trigger**

+**Partial Activation**

+**One Time Activation**

+**Manual Activation**

+**Connect/Disconnect Trigger Points**